 Unlike Google, people spend a lot of time on Facebook liking and commenting about things that interest them, and Facebook can still use that information to deliver relevant ads.
 Facebook also owns Instagram, which can be used similarly.
 Facebook can use lead forms and Messenger to facilitate lead capture, too.
 Best of all, ad prices are expected to go down as advertisers adjust their ad strategies, so ironically there may be no better time to try Facebook ads.

 How Should Agents Respond to Privacy Concerns?

 As we move into an era of privacy-conscious technology, agents will need to take a few steps to ensure they’re ready.

 - Create trust with professional-grade online assets.

-Today’s wary consumers do their research, so you want to make sure that your potential clients will find complete and professional-quality digital assets including a Facebook business page and a Google My Business listing.
+Today’s wary consumers do their research, so you want to make sure that your potential clients will find complete and professional-quality digital assets including a Facebook business page and a Google Business Profile listing.

 - Make your information easily accessible.

 As we’ve already said, success in marketing online depends on creating trust, and so your name and contact information should be easily accessible whenever possible.
 For instance, you can clearly see the agent information at the top of the Home Value Leads Tool landing page below.